JJNod88/jjn-pp2-tbc/README.md

 In my event listeners, i tested with console.log and it worked with a message.
 I then changed the console.log to a function, but nothing happened.
 fix: I hadnt actually created the function, so it was displaying 'theGame is not defined;

+bug.
+My concole log for the rock paper scissor iteration using math.floor & random was not giving me a number
+fix:

+my let array for my rock paper scissors in my computerChopices was declared but valiue was never read